Videogame Review: "Crusader Kings II"

 Get married, have kids, hold fairs, go hunting or hold feasts to increase your prestige.
 You can also perform good deeds to gain piety with your religious head and your court bishops.

-You can upgrade your castles, cities and churches so you can earn more money.
+You can upgrade buildings in your realm to earn more money through trade and taxes.
 You can claim other lands and go to war or forge alliances with other countries to have them protect you.

 You can be a good king or you can be a tyrant.
 You can basically play however you want and the outcome will be different.

-Start as s lowly count and aspire to become king of your country and create a lasting dynasty of kings.
+If you choose to start as a lowly count and aspire to become king of your country and create a lasting dynasty of kings.
 You can do whatever you want, and your game only ends if you have no heirs.

 Crusader Kings II is a complicated game with a lot of game mechanics and that’s without all the additions that come with all the expansions packs and DLC, and there is a lot of it that Paradox has put out over the years.